arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/datasheet/datasheet.md

 The UNO R4 Minima is based on the 32-bit RA4M1 series microcontroller, **R7FA4M1AB3CFM#AA0**, from Renesas, which uses a 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU).

-On the UNO R4 Minima, the operating voltage is fixed at 5V to be fully retro compatible with shields, accessories & circuits originally designed for older UNO revisions.
+On the UNO R4 Minima, the operating voltage is fixed at 5 V to be fully retro compatible with shields, accessories & circuits originally designed for older UNO revisions.

 The R7FA4M1AB3CFM#AA0 features:
 * 256 kB flash / 32 kB SRAM / 8 kB data flash (EEPROM)
-* Real Time Clock (RTC)
+* Real-time Clock (RTC)
 * 4x Direct Memory Access Controller (DMAC)
 * up to 14-bit ADC
 * up to 12-bit DAC